Neva-Y/Pacman-Path/SELFEV.md

 #### Learning and Challenges
 > Please include your top lessons learnt, and challenges faced.
+- Had to flip between forward and backward searches, converging to a minimum cost path when these searches have overlapping states since the manhattan distance heuristic is always admissible
 #### Ideas That Almost Worked Well

 > If you tried ideas that did not make it to the final code, please include them here and explain why they didn't make it.